 Leica D-LUX Typ 109 vs M8

-The Leica D-LUX (Typ 109) and the Leica M8 are two digital cameras that were officially introduced, respectively, in September 2014 and September 2006.
+The Leica D-LUX (Typ 109) and the Leica M8 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and September 2006.
 The D-LUX Typ 109 is a fixed lens compact, while the M8 is a rangefinder-style mirrorless.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and an APS-H (M8) sensor.
 The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the M8 provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.